developer-hchan/Blackjack_Strategy_Simulation/README.md

   * Called 'soft' because the Ace can still turn into a 1 in the case the player/dealer needs it to
   * If a hand has an Ace but the ace's value is 1, it is **NOT** considered a **soft hand** anymore
 * Any hand that is not **soft** is considered a **hard hand**
-* When splitting Aces or 10s, it is possible for one of the resulting hands to get a blackjack; we call this an "unnatural."
+* When splitting Aces or 10s, it is possible for one of the resulting hands to get a blackjack.
+We call this an "unnatural."
 Unfortunately, it is not considered a blackjack and the player will not be paid out a bonus

 #### Common Casino Rules and Their Variations
 * Dealer Hits on Soft 17: usually, casinos have dealer's hit on **soft 17** in order to potentially get a better hand
-  * sometimes you'll see "dealer stands on **soft 17**" which means the dealer will not hit on **soft 17**, but instead end their turn
+  * Sometimes you'll see "dealer stands on **soft 17**" which means the dealer will not hit but end their turn
 * Available Player Decisions: 'stand','hit','double','split'
-  * sometimes 'surrender' is also allowed
+  * Sometimes 'surrender' is also allowed
-  * sometimes casino's will not allow a player to 'double' after they have 'split'
+  * Sometimes casino's will not allow a player to 'double' after they have 'split'
 * Deck Length: refers to the number of decks a casino is using at a blackjack table.
 They usually use ~7 to form a massive deck.
 * Blackjack Bonus: is usually 1.5*the_original_bet --a.k.a as "blackjack pays 3:2"
-  * sometimes this varies, another common ratio is "blackjack pays 6:5", which is 1.1*the_original_bet
+  * Sometimes this varies, another common ratio is "blackjack pays 6:5", which is 1.1*the_original_bet

 ## So, How Are You Finding The Optimal Strategy?
 First, we work off the assumption that we have no / little information regarding the cards we are going to draw from the deck.